chrisallen-bia/iaintranet/assets/uswds-1.6.3/README.md

 * The CSS foundation of this site is built with the **[Sass](https://sass-lang.com)** preprocessor language.
 * Uses **[Bourbon](http://bourbon.io/)** for its simple and lightweight Sass mixin library, and the **[Neat](http://neat.bourbon.io/)** library for the grid framework.
 Bourbon and Neat are open-source products from **[thoughtbot](https://thoughtbot.com/)**.
 * The CSS organization and naming conventions follow **[18F’s CSS Front End Guide](https://frontend.18f.gov/css/)**.
 * CSS selectors are **prefixed** with `usa` (For example: `.usa-button`).
-This identifier helps the design system avoid conflicts with other styles on a site which are not part of the U.S. Web Design System.
+This identifier helps the design system avoid conflicts with other styles on a site which are not part of the U.S. Web Design System // Indian Affairs Intranet.
 * Uses a **[modified BEM](https://frontend.18f.gov/css/naming/)** approach created by 18F for naming CSS selectors.
 Objects in CSS are separated by single dashes.
 Multi-word objects are separated by an underscore (For example: `.usa-button-cool_feature-active`).
 * Uses **modular CSS** for scalable, modular, and flexible code.
 * Uses **nesting** when appropriate.
 Nest minimally with up to two levels of nesting.